julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

     answer: "Old European folk healers prized bitter herbs like Artemisia for their ability to ‘wake’ digestion, clear stagnation, and align the body with seasonal rhythms."

   - question: "How is Artemisia annua different from common wormwood?"
-    answer: "Though related, sweet wormwood (*Artemisia annua*) is considered lighter and more aromatic than traditional wormwood.
+    answer: "Though related, sweet wormwood (*Artemisia annua*) is considered lighter and more aromatic than traditional wormwood."

   - question: "How did Balkan folk traditions prepare Artemisia tea?"
     answer: "In the southern Balkans, Artemisia was harvested with the moon and dried slowly in shaded attics — a method believed to preserve the plant’s ‘living heat.’"